Strumpshaw Hall Steam Museum

-The Strumpshaw Hall Steam Museum in Strumpshaw, Norfolk is home to a collection of Traction engines, Steam rollers, a Showman's engine and a Steam wagon which are run on special occasions and on the last Sunday of each month from April to October.
+The Strumpshaw Hall Steam Museum in Strumpshaw, Norfolk, is home to a collection of traction engines, steam rollers, a showman's engine and a steam wagon which are run on special occasions and on the last Sunday of each month from April to October.

-The Hall itself is GradeII listed, and in the grounds are a touring caravan site.
+The Hall itself is Grade II listed, and in the grounds are a touring caravan site.
 Neighbouring the hall and farm estate is the Strumpshaw Fen RSPB reserve.

 Strumpshaw Hall

 The existing house was built in 1835 by Thomas Tuck.
-The two storey property is built of red brick on a rendered base, featuring three bays enclosing sash windows, topped by a hipped slate roof and two chimneys.
+The two-storey property is built of red brick on a rendered base, featuring three bays enclosing sash windows, topped by a hipped slate roof and two chimneys.
 Within the central bay, extended by a pediment, it features a Doric porch.
 The main house was added to in the Victorian era with a lower two-storey service wing, which is three windows wide.
-It was listed GradeII in 1979.
+It was listed Grade II in 1979.